mmarusyk/easyship/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mmarusyk/easyship.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/mmarusyk/easyship/blob/main/CODE_OF_CONDUCT.md).
+You can find a list of contributors in the [CONTRIBUTORS.md](https://github.com/mmarusyk/easyship/blob/main/CONTRIBUTORS.md) file.

 ## License